elton-oliveira/ejb-example/README.txt

-To generate the jar project and deploy in server, in terminal, run:
+To generate the jar project, deploy and run server, in terminal, run:

-ant package
+ant server.run

 Perhaps the only thing that is necessary to change is the value of jboss.home in build.properties file.